abitravers1989/countMyWords/README.md

 Why is test coverage is not 100%?:

 The test coverage states that not all the lines of the 'isPrimeCalculator' functionality in the splitAndCountWords module, are tested.
-I have tested that this method behaves as predicted with a number of different scenarios and edge cases.
-So i feel it is adequately tested.
+I have tested that this method behaves as predicted with a number of different scenarios and edge cases which I feel makes up for this lack in coverage.

 The main issue with test coverage is the missing feature test which would test the functionality of the whole app - the index.js file.

 This is missing because I had issues with creating multiple spys for 'console.log'.
-I had to clean up the sinon spys after I had created them even if they were made in a different describe function (for a different module).
+I had to clean up the sinon spys after I had created them, even if they were made in a different describe function (for a different module).
 My issues with understanding how to do this effectively are, I think, to do with my lack of understanding of encapsulation.

 I was also not entirely sure if this feature test was needed because all the index file is doing is calling other modules.

 #### Synchronous loading of the file